fabianoriccardi/ESPLogger/readme.md

 ### Other APIs and examples

-To complete the overview of the library, you may look at the *examples* folder, in which you can find some working examples to understand how easy is to master ESP Logger library.
-For advanced usage, the full library specifications can be found directly in *commented* header (*.h) files.
+To complete the library's overview, you may look at the *examples* folder, in which you can find some working examples to understand how easy it is to master ESP Logger.
+Look at *commented* header files (*.h) for the full library specifications.

 ## Limitations